SysManSquad/sysmansquadblogdev/content/posts/2020-06-08-language-packs-language-experience-packs-language-interface-packs-what.md

                 </p>

                 <p>
-                  <a rel="noreferrer noopener" href="https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities" target="_blank">The order of install matters</a>.
+                  [The order of install matters](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/features-on-demand-v2--capabilities).
 First add LPs, FoDs and then apps in that order.
 If you install a cumulative update before any of those, then the update will want reinstalling.
                 </p>

                 <h4>